deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ### 1 - Specification Consultation
 _1-2 hours_

 During an informal chat over a coffee, we'll ensure you have a viable book project.
-The discussion will cover a few outline concepts, the logistics of what it'll take to create the book, what else is already out there on the topic, and what a successful result would look like.
+The discussion will cover a few outline concepts, the logistics of what it'll take to create the book, other books that already cover the topic, and what a successful result would look like.

-I'll also dig into search and social trends to see what topics people are looking for, and how likely it is your book will get the attention it deserves.
+I'll also dig into search and social trends to see what people are looking for, and how likely it is your book will get the attention it deserves.

 **This kickoff is 100% free - [get in touch now](/contact) to arrange a meeting.**